Tommaso dei Cavalieri

 Tommaso dei Cavalieri (c.
 1509—1587) was an Italian nobleman, who was the object of the greatest expression of Michelangelo's love.
 Michelangelo was 57 years old when he met Cavalieri in 1532.
-The young noble was exceptionally handsome, and his appearance seems to have fit the artist's notions of ideal masculine beauty, for Michelangelo described him as "light of our century, paragon of all the world."
+The young noble was exceptionally handsome, and his appearance seems to have fit the artist's notions of ideal masculine beauty, for Michelangelo described him as "light of our century, paragon of all the world".
 The two men remained close to each other throughout their lives, and Cavalieri was present at the artist's death.

 Biography

-Tommaso dei Cavalieri was the son of Mario de' Cavalieri and Cassandra Bonaventura.
-Cavalieri was born between 1512 and 1519, but the exact date of his birth is unknown.
-Cavalieri paid for the mass in the memory of his brother Emilio on 6 September 1536, which is mentioned in an official document, translated by Gerda Panofsky-Soergel.
-This is the only document that mentions the age of Cavalieri, stating "he is older than 16, but younger than 25".
-Warren Kirkendale, in his book Emilio de' Cavalieri "Gentiluomo Romano", corrects Panofsky-Soergel's reading of the document as stating that Cavalieri was "no more than 16", meaning he was "but a boy of twelve" when he met Michelangelo.
+Tommaso dei Cavalieri was the son of Cassandra Bonaventura and Mario de' Cavalieri.
+Cavalieri was born around 1509, but the exact date of his birth is unknown.
+In an official document translated by Gerda Panofsky-Soergel, mention is made that Cavalieri paid the stipend for the Mass in the memory of his brother Emilio on 6 September 1536.
+This is the only document that mentions the age of Cavalieri, and her translation states "he is older than 16, but younger than 25".
+Warren Kirkendale, in his book Emilio de' Cavalieri "Gentiluomo Romano", corrects Panofsky-Soergel's reading of the document and instead translates it to read that Cavalieri was "no more than 16", putting his birth likely in 1520 and meaning he was "but a boy of twelve" when he met Michelangelo.

-Cavalieri's parents married in November 1509, and had one son, Emilio, before Tommaso was born.
-After the deaths of his father in 1524, and his older brother, Emilio, in 1536, Tommaso officially became the head of Cavalieri household.
-His first position in Roman government was caporione of his neighborhood of Sant'Eustachio, which he took in 1539.
-It was noted that Cavalieri did not participate in civic government extensively, compared to his peers, though Cavalieri would serve in this position five times (in 1539, 1542, 1546, 1558, and 1562).
-Twice he occupied the post of Conservatore, the highest-ranking office a Roman citizen could occupy (in 1564 and 1571).
+Cavalieri's parents married in November 1509, and before Tommaso was born, they had one son, Emilio.
+After the deaths of his father in 1524 and his older brother, Emilio, in 1536, Tommaso became the official head of the Cavalieri household.
+His first position in Roman government was caporione of his neighbourhood of Sant'Eustachio, which he took in 1539.
+It was noted that compared to his peers, Cavalieri did not participate in civic government extensively, although he would serve in this position five times (in 1539, 1542, 1546, 1558, and 1562).
+Twice (in 1564 and 1571), he occupied the post of Conservatore, the highest-ranking office a Roman citizen could occupy.